Clinical Depression Test And Diagnosis

 5. Poor appetite or overeating

-6. Feeling bad about yourself—or that you are a failure or have let yourself or your family down
+6. Believing you are a failure or have let yourself or your family down

-If the individual has experienced one or more of the concerns above over the last two weeks, they are asked how difficult those problems have made it for them to do their work, take care of things at home, or get along with other people.
+If the individual has experienced one or more of the concerns above over the last two weeks, they are asked how difficult those problems have made it for them to do their work, take care of tasks at home, or get along with others.

-If you’ve been bothered by feelings, thoughts, or behaviors from the depression test above or if you are wondering if you might be depressed, please reach out for help.
-Support is available and there are very effective options for treating depression.
+If you’ve been bothered by feelings, thoughts, or behaviors from the depression test above, or if you are wondering if you might be depressed, the most effective way to receive answers is by speaking to a mental healthcare professional.
+Support is available, and there are effective options for treating depression.
 Know that you are not alone.
-Many people experience depression: research shows that in 2020, 8.4% of adults in the U.S. experienced a major depressive episode, equivalent to 21 million people.
+Many people experience depression.
+In 2020, 8.4% of adults in the US experienced a major depressive episode, equivalent to 21 million people.

-When diagnosing depression, there are multiple tools and tests that can be utilized by healthcare professionals and other mental health providers to identify symptoms.
-If you’re looking up questions about whether you have depression, you might be at the point that reaching out for help may be the best way to get your questions answered and to find ways to move forward.
-When you meet with a healthcare provider about depression, they’ll work with you to try to determine your diagnosis and the individualized treatment that will be right for you.
+When diagnosing depression, healthcare professionals and other mental health providers can use multiple tools and tests to identify symptoms.
+If you’re looking up questions about whether you have depression, you might be at the point where reaching out for help could be valuable.

-• Lack of enjoyment or interest in things that were once pleasurable
+• Lack of enjoyment or interest in previously enjoyed activities

 • Change in weight or appetite